Loic-LEROY/PolyMartian/Rapports Loïc/Session 01.md

 <img src="./src/session_01/20231114_120321.jpg" height="250">   <img src="./src/session_01/20231114_120326.jpg" height="250">

-> You can see a wheel in black, the 3D-printed adapter in white and a motor mounted on a previously-produced 3D-printed bracket, which in turn is screwed onto the laser-cut plywood frame.
+> We can see a wheel in black, the 3D-printed adapter in white and a motor mounted on a previously-produced 3D-printed bracket, which in turn is screwed onto the laser-cut plywood frame.

 ### Motor mount
 The motors currently in place are DC motors with a planetary gearbox, but we'd like to try brushless motors to see if they're more efficient than DC motors.
 The brushless motors we have are much larger in diameter but smaller in length, so I had to redesign the motor mount to accommodate them.
 I also had to redo the spacers between the plywood panels that form the frame, as the brushless motors are too big to fit between the panels.